Family Justice Young People’s Board

 We work to promote the voice of children and young people that experience family breakdown including those children and young people who are involved in family court proceedings.
-We do this by actively taking part in various meetings, projects and events, working together with various agencies and organisations.
+We do this by actively taking part in various meetings, projects and events, and working together with various agencies and organisations.
 Below are a few examples of what we do.

 Sharing personal experiences of proceedings